Suggestion: Watch the 10 minutes video tutorial before reading this article

 3. Production begins.
 The supplier procures materials and components from its subcontractors.
 After this is done, assembly begins.

-a.
-The suppliers most often do not have a fixed set of product specification
+1. The suppliers most often do not have a ‘fixed’ product specification (e.g. design drawings and material specifications)

-They still want you to provide explicit requirements for labelling, materials, design and product compliance.
-Yes, even if you intend to buy a (so called) ‘private label product’.
+They still expect the buyer to provide explicit requirements for labeling, materials, design and product compliance.
+Yes, even if you intend to buy a private label product.

-b.
-They don’t really develop their own products
+2. Most suppliers don’t develop their own products or even tooling

 What you find in the supplier’s catalog are partly products they’ve done for other customers, partly products they want to show that they can manufacture (but never actually did produce, so far).

-As mentioned, a product catalog is not much more than a case study of what the supplier has produced before, and what they suggest they can make.
+As mentioned, a product catalog is not much more than a reference point for what the supplier has produced before, and what they suggest they can make.

 I have dealt with companies that have tooling for less than 50% of the products in their catalog.
 In these cases, there’s nothing but a 3D rendering.
 No molds, spec sheets or design drawings.

-So, how do you go about to buy private label products?
+Let’s look into what it actually takes to go down the private label path.
 First, you need to find out what sort of products the supplier has existing tooling for.
 Second, you need to get a list of product specifications.

-However, as many suppliers lack both tooling, and product specifications – you may need to both buy tooling (which partly defeats the reason to buy a private label product) and provide the supplier with a complete spec sheet (which completely makes it irrelevant).
+However, as many suppliers lack both tooling and product specifications, you may need to both buy tooling, which sort of defeats the reason to buy a private label product and provide the supplier with a complete spec sheet (which completely makes it irrelevant).

-Buyers often find themselves in situations where they must reverse engineer the ‘supplier’s product’.
-This can be far more time consuming than just hiring a product designer from the very start.
+Buyers often find themselves in situations where they must reverse engineer the ‘supplier product’.
+This can be far more time consuming than hiring a product design freelancer and pay for custom-designed product samples from the very start.

-The problem is that the supplier still expects you to provide them with a specification.
-Even when buying a private label product.
+The problem is that the supplier still expects you to provide them with a ‘complementary’ product specification, even when buying a private label product.

-If not, they’ll fill in the gap for you – and that’ll be in a way that benefits them (which means they’ll use the cheapest possible materials and components , to improve their own, meager, profit margin).
+If not, they’ll “fill in the gaps” for you, in a way that benefits them – meaning that they’ll use the cheapest materials and components available, to improve their own, meager, profit margin.

-Consider ODM products (private label products) as general design templates – nothing more.
-In the end, the process is still essentially the same as if you’d go for a custom designed OEM product.
+Consider private-label products as nothing more than product design templates.
+In the end, the process is still essentially the same as if you’d go for a custom-designed OEM product.

 Printing a logo on a product is most often not costing more than $0.2 to $0.4, per piece.
 In comparison to the added value (assuming you do it right), that is a very good return on investment.